saimanoharhm/Python_Hack/README.md

 # Python_Hack

-This Project is all about 100 days of code on Python.
+This Project is all about 100 days of code challenge on Python.
 Challenge given by [Harsh Mishra](https://github.com/HarshCasper)

 -[Day1](Band_name_Generator.py)